-An Overview of "How the Irish Saved Civilization by Thomas Cahill
+What I Learned from "How the Irish Saved Civilization" by Thomas Cahill

 Cahill’s thesis statement: “…They [the Irish] reestablished literacy and breathed new life into the exhausted literary culture of Europe.
 And that is how the Irish saved civilization,” (196) is a true and verifiable fact.
 However, the even more striking truth presented herein, is that the Irish not only preserved the classical literature of ancient Greece and Rome, but also developed their own unique monastic/religious lifestyle independently of the rest of Europe.
 Their Asceticism or “Green Martyrdom” as they called it, though at times appearing somewhat soft comparatively speaking, changed the face of Ireland completely.

 Cahill makes this point in about the most roundabout way possible.
 It takes him until approximately page 70 to even begin talking about the Irish and their rich, but equally barbaric history.
 He begins with the analogy of a lion who is invited to dinner by a great man who shows him many artistic frescoes containing lions.
 Rather than being flattered, the lion is offended because in each picture his species is being brutalized.
 He tells the man: “Lions would have fared better, had lions been the artists.”
 (8) Cahill asserts that we have done the same to the Irish as the great man did to the lion; however, in his own work the Irish are no more the authors than the lion in his analogy.